Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1903.md

 ## What to expect next() ?!
+We're looking into possible deprecation of the nvidia-drivers-340.XX series drivers.
+We're curious to hear your thoughts.
+Do you own an nvidia graphics card older than the GTX400 Series?
+Removing these from our repo doesn't prevent installation as using portage is still an option.
+What it does help with is, we have to patch each driver to make sure it supports the latest kernel.
+Between ZFS, wireguard, nvidia-drivers, and other drivers this can delay the release of newer kernels.
+Let us know your thoughts here[]()

+We're working on getting a 5.X kernel out into the repository to fully unlock Freesync for our users.
+Linux Gaming FTW!

+LLVM and Clang 8 are in the works.
+Better support for OpenCL, OpenMP, AMDGPU Backends, and adds support for newer CUDA devices.

+ARM support?
+Absolutely!
+Pi3 support is still baking in the oven.

+Various package bumps.
+Get Ready for a refresh!
+FFMPEG?
+Check!
+Ruby?
+Check! libvdpau?
+Check! and Many More!

 ## Thanks to our Patreons

 Thanks you all very much for our support!
 Without your help this release couldn't have been possible.
 We've finally had enough finance to rent machines to use in our new build infrastructure!

 ### Some picks